Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Molecular graph representation evaluation

 \subsection{Embedding space properties}

-In addition to the properties of molecules, we evaluate domain-agnostic embeddings, which have shown to be positively correlated with downstream generalisation \cite{wang2020understanding}.
-Using these properties as a proxy for embedding degeneration can be helpful in data-scarce settings without labels.

-\myparagraph{Alignment} quantifies how similar produced embeddings are for similar samples \cite{wang2020understanding}.
-Ideally, two samples with the same (or very similar) semantics should be mapped to nearby features, and thus be mostly invariant to unneeded noise factors.
+Beyond MPP metrics, we assess domain-agnostic properties of the embedding space produced by pre-trained graph encoders.
+These properties correlate positively with downstream generalisation \cite{wang2020understanding}.
+Hence, they can serve as proxies for embedding degeneration, especially in label-scarce scenarios.
+We explore three such properties in~\benchmark: \begin{itemize}[leftmargin=*,nosep,nolistsep] \item\textbf{Alignment} quantifies how similar produced embeddings are for similar samples \cite{wang2020understanding}.
+Ideally, two samples with the same (or very similar) semantics should be mapped to nearby features, thus mostly invariant to unneeded noise factors.
 To examine alignment, we construct positive and negative molecule pairs.
 Positive pairs in a dataset are those that share identical molecular properties, whereas negative pairs are those that differ in their properties.

-\myparagraph{Uniformity} measures how much information is preserved in the embedding space, \ie how uniformly they are distributed on the unit hypersphere \cite{wang2020understanding}.

-\myparagraph{Dimensional collapse} refers to the problem of embedding vectors spanning a lower-dimensional subspace instead of the entire available embedding space~\cite{jing2021understanding,hua2021feature}.
-Following \citet{jing2021understanding}, one simple way to test the occurrence of dimension collapse is to inspect the number of non-zero singular values of a matrix stacking the embedding vectors $\rmZ = \left\{\mathbf{z}_i\right\}_{i=1}^N$.
+A better alignment represents a better nearest neighbourhood formulation, which has been especially useful for tasks such as compound potency prediction~\cite{janela2022simple}. \item\textbf{Uniformity} measures how uniformly the embeddings are distributed on the unit hypersphere~\cite{wang2020understanding}.
+A more uniformly distributed embedding space is expected to be with better generalisation under some mild assumptions. \item\textbf{Dimensional collapse} refers to the problem of embedding vectors spanning a lower-dimensional subspace instead of the entire available embedding space~\cite{jing2021understanding,hua2021feature}.
+Following \citet{jing2021understanding}, one simple way to test the occurrence of dimension collapse is to inspect the number of non-zero singular values of a matrix stacking the embedding vectors $\mathbf{Z} = \left\{\mathbf{z}_i\right\}_{i=1}^N$. \end{itemize}